Faced with blackouts, Fatima Jinnah Park goes solar

 -

-Faced with blackouts, Fatima Jinnah Park goes solarFebruary 04, 2017Print : Top Story
+Faced with blackouts, Fatima Jinnah Park goes solarFebruary 05, 2017Print : Islamabad

 Now, however, new large-scale solar lighting for the Pakistani capital’s largest public park has let Khan return to his old schedule — and he no longer worries about running into porcupines or wild boar in the dark.